toms1234/Electric-Scooter/README.md

 ### 6. Safety
-Applying safety by thinking back on the risks we talked about.
+Applying safety by thinking back on the risks I talked about.
 Changing software/hardware:
 * Added a waterproof box (Short-circuit due to water intrusion/sudden temperature changes)
 * Added an emergency stop (Motor cannot be stopped)
 * Added a main switch